prescottprue/generator-react-firebase/README.md

 ```
 ## Before Starting
 1. Do the following in the Firebase Console:
-    1. Create both a Firestore Database and Real Time Database
+    1. Create both a Firestore Database and Real Time Database within your project
     1. Enable Google and/or Email Sign In Methods in the Authentication tab (required to enable login/signup within your application)

 ## Getting Started